 At the close of business on January 15, 2015, there were 3,633,067 shares of Common Stock issued and outstanding.
 An additional 3,183,466 shares of Common Stock (based on an exchange ratio of approximately 31.85 shares of Common Stock for each outstanding share of Preferred Stock) will be issued to the holders of the Preferred Stock in connection with the Reincorporation and at least 95,000,000 shares of Common Stock will be issued in the Transactions immediately following the effectiveness of the Reverse Stock Split and the Reincorporation.
-Based on the number of shares of Common Stock currently issued and outstanding, immediately following the completion of the Reverse Stock Split, the Reincorporation and the Transaction, there would be at least 100,000,000 shares of Common Stock issued and outstanding (without giving effect to the treatment of fractional shares of Common Stock).
+Based on the number of shares of Common Stock currently issued and outstanding, immediately following the completion of the Reverse Stock Split, the Reincorporation and the Transaction, there would be at least 100,000,000 shares of Common Stock).
 We do not expect the Reverse Stock Split itself to have any economic effect on our shareholders, except to the extent the Reverse Stock Split will result in fractional shares as discussed below.